- Company (that provides the nominated product / solution / service): SlashNext

 In 3 bullets, summarize why this product or service is different from the competition and deserves recognition:

-machine learning capabilities, SlashNext was designed from the ground-up to simulate and automate the work of a thousand researchers.
+• While many vendors are trying to take legacy solutions and "snap on" artificial intelligence or machine learning capabilities, SlashNext was designed from the ground-up to simulate and automate the work of a thousand researchers.
 Everything the system does is based on a human action, including what they would look for or what they would do to test their findings.
 The major difference is that those actions are performed by smart machines who continue to learn based on previous decisions and results.

 • The SlashNext service is designed for any organization who doesn't have dozens of dedicated security researchers.
 Our mission is to alleviate the IT team who needs to uplevel their security posture with advanced threat detection for their employees.